redislabs-training/ru203/README.md

 ## The Data Model

-The queries in this repository rely on a data model comprised of Redis hashes.
+The queries in this repository rely on a data model composed of Redis hashes.
 The entities in this data model include books, authors, library checkouts, and users.
 The following diagram represents this data model: